jtquisenberry/System_Design/API_Design.md

 1. Refer to the object being acted on: `users`, `statuses`, `friendships`.
 2. If GET, the state what is being retrieved `list`, `ids`, `id:1`
 3. If POST, state the operation. `create`, `destroy`, `update`.
-4. Use a common interface - singular or plural nounds.
+4. Use a common interface - singular or plural nouns.
 Consistent verbs.
 5. Maybe include a version number.
 <br> Examples from Twitter: https://developer.twitter.com/en/docs/api-reference-index.html
 6. url.com/api/v1/users/create